MarcosVG15/Solar_System_Simulation/README.md

 All the physics is put together with GUI ensuring high level of detail.

 ## Getting started
+- Go to .vscode directory inside the project
+- Open up launch.json
+- Find "vmArgs" arguments and inside each of them change and add filepath to your javaFX lib location
+- like this "--module-path \"<input your filepath here>" --add-modules javafx.controls,javafx.fxml"

 Run [Main.java](./src/Main.java) to start the simulation.

 ## Physics Engine